Skip to navigation

 Nepalese prayer wheels, which you spin round to send a prayer up to heaven

-'A lover without indiscretion is no lover at all' read the poster in the tea shop a few days into the trail, and the total nonsense of the message seemed quite in keeping with the contradictions I saw around me.
+'A lover without indiscretion is no lover at all' reads a poster in the tea shop a few days into the trail, and the total nonsense of the message seems quite in keeping with the contradictions you can see along the trail.
 Slashing a route through the deepest mountain valleys, the Annapurna Circuit passes through villages that used to be almost invisible, but which now sport signs in English, shops selling western luxuries, hotels with hot showers and even international telephone booths for those people who can't resist intruding on the outside world.
 The Annapurna Circuit isn't known as the Apple Pie Trail and the Coca-Cola Circuit for nothing.

 Nepalese prayer wheels